DarkstarXDD/3-column-preview-card-component/README.md

 ### New things I learned
-How to use `grid-template-columns` property.
+- How to use `grid-template-columns` property.
+- Not all images need to have text in the `alt` attribute.
+If you use images as icons for decoration purposes, no need to describe what that image is using an `alt` attribute.
+In those cases set the `alt` attribute of the `img` to be null. `alt=""`.
 #